ViinayKumaarMamidi/Confluent_Kafka_to_MongoDB_Real_Time_Streaming_Project/README.md

 **Data Flow Details: **

-Using Mock Python script to generate Orders and Payments data and ingesting in the Confluent Kafka Topic --> Joining the both datasets using Kafka Streams --> Using the Joined Stream as Source Kafka Topic --> Set up MongoDB sink connector --> Ingesting the Payments_Orders_Joined Data to MongoDB Collections --> Building Real Time Dashboard using MangoDB Atlas
+Using Mock Python script to generate Orders and Payments data and ingesting in the Confluent Kafka Topic --> Joining the both datasets using Kafka Streams --> Using the Joined Stream now as Source Kafka Topic --> Set up MongoDB sink connector --> Ingesting the Payments_Orders_Joined Data to MongoDB Collections --> Building Real Time Dashboard using MangoDB Atlas

 Total Data from Source: 200 records
 Total Data ingested in the MongoDB Collection: 200